 Remote Interviews: When I have a guest, I record with Riverside.fm to record because it records both vocal tracks separately, which means it's not coming over WiFi signals.
 (I tried Squadcast that is part of the Descript family and it wasn't as good of audio quality.
 However, the editing is clunky, so I export the episodes.
 I'm still using the free version and will until I start doing more full-sized pods with guests.

 Audio Balancing: If I have a guest, the volume levels never seem to match, and no one wants to strain to hear one of the speakers.
-I import the tracks from Riverside into Audacity, balance them and export them again.
+Riverside will let you adjust the volume of each track, and it's usually good enough.
+If you want more control, more features, or are dealing with very low quality audio, import into Audacity, balance them and export them again.
 Then import into Descript for editing.
 If it's just me I do everything in Descript.
-I use the free version.
+I use the free version of Audacity.

 Publishing: BuzzSprout handles all my publishing and makes it easy to push episodes to platforms like Spotify and Apple Podcasts.
 I used the free version until this week.
 One of my first episodes, which is also my most popular, was about to expire, so I opted for the intro level until I start producing more minutes of content per month (guest interviews).